 Tantric Sex for Busy Couples by Diana Daffner looks at the physical and spiritual benefits of practical tantra exercises.

-Tantra for one?
+Tantric sex for one?
 You’re probably wondering why I’m reviewing a book about tantra for couples on a blog for single women, but knowing what you want from a potential sex life is important homework on the path to coupledom, and tantra can lead the way.

-Though Tantric Sex for Busy Couples: How to Deepen Your Passion in Just Ten Minutes a Day (Hunter House, 2009) is aimed mainly at heterosexual, established relationships, it’s chock full of information that will help anyone — gay or straight — looking for skills in intimacy both inside and outside of the bedroom.
+Though Tantric Sex for Busy Couples: How to Deepen Your Passion in Just Ten Minutes a Day (Hunter House, 2009) is aimed mainly at heterosexual, established relationships, it’s chock full of information that will help anyone — gay or straight or other — looking for skills in intimacy both inside and outside of the bedroom.

 Diana Daffner, a certified sexologist and Tai Chi instructor living on the west coast of Florida, authored the book with contributions from her husband of 24 years, Richard Daffner, also a certified sexologist.
 The 212-page paperback offers step-by-step physical exercises based on Diana and Richard’s daily practice, which has helped their relationship maintain a spark over the years.

 The practice is informed by principles of Tai Chi and yoga, but you needn’t be a martial artist or yogi to understand her clear and simple descriptions of these principles.
-In fact, the book is a great primer on chakras, energy centers, ying and yang and other concepts.
+In fact, the book is a great primer on chakras, energy centers, yin and yang and other concepts.
 Also, the exercises are extremely simple and require no major physical exertion.

 This is not a pornographic book offering up 101 sexual positions, but rather a tastefully illustrated guidebook for couples looking to break down intimacy barriers on physical as well as spiritual levels.
 The exercises help couples communicate intimately with and without words.